damiso15/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 * 21-answer.txt - Is a a tuple?
 Answer with `Yes` or `No`.
 * 22-answer.txt - Is a a tuple?
 Answer with `Yes` or `No`.
 * 23-answer.txt - Is a a tuple?
 Answer with `Yes` or `No`.
+* 24-answer.txt - What does this script print?